Prague is an old-world treasure. You'll find sweeping views, gothic architecture, and plenty of things to do.

 If you go to the West bank of the Charles Bridge, you’ll find Certovka, a small park that has some playground equipment and a sandbox for the little ones to dig in.

 You can hike all the way to the top to find some great views of the city or stay at the foot of the hill to play on the swings and other playground equipment.

 It is usually much quieter than the hustle and bustle of surrounding streets, and also has a small fenced-off area with a swing set.

 Find more things to do with your kids in Prague below!

 At the top of the hill is a beautiful panoramic view of Prague and it is the perfect spot to watch the sunset, or to see all the city’s lights illuminating the city.

 It is located right in the Old Town Square and features an hourly show of moving parts and figures attached to the clock.

 It is easily viewable for free by standing in Old Town Square.
 It is a fun, short display that many kids enjoy watching!

 If you want a close-up look at the clock and the Twelve Apostles, it is easy to get an entrance ticket to the tower itself within the Old Town Hall.

 Lennon was a pacifist and an inspiration during the Czech communist era.

 His image, as well as song lyrics and other political ideas, are painted all over the wall.

 The graffiti started in the 1980s.
 Both authorities and local property owners have attempted to cover the graffiti, but it has always reappeared with more Beatles lyrics.
-It is now a staple of the city.

-While not free upfront, purchasing the Prague Welcome Card will allow you to see and do a wide variety of things for free and offer discounts for more attractions.
+While not free upfront, purchasing a Prague tourist pass will allow you to see and do a wide variety of things for free and offer discounts for more attractions.

 Free Entry Attractions Include: